Sprunglesonthehub/gecko-dev-arttulcat/README.txt

+This repository is the beta branch of ArttulCat.
+If you want a final release, the packaged deb's, rpm's, PKGBUILD, etc, will be distributed on ArttulOS.org.

+If you need support, email me at sprungles.me@proton.me.
+I will try to get back to you as soon as possible.

 An explanation of the Firefox Source Code Directory Structure and links to project pages with documentation can be found at: